 This craft brewery founded in 1989 is located in downtown Seattle's Pike Place Market neighborhood.
 You can take a guided tour to learn all about brewing beer and enjoy samples of Pike beer.
 Pike Brewing also houses two restaurants, The Pike Pub and the Tankard & Tun, a seafood restaurant and oyster bar.

-The Pike Pub and the Tankard & Tun are open every day from 11 a.m.
-Brewery tours are offered Saturdays at 4:30 p.m.
+The Pike Pub and the Tankard & Tun are currently open Thursday-Monday from noon to 8 p.m.

 THE PINK DOOR ($$)